NaMa1994/Berkley_Practice_Fall2024/readme.md

 ## **About the Course:**

 This code is based on content from the Berkeley Modern Computer Vision Course.
-For a deeper understanding of each concept and theoretical background, check out the full lecture series here on YouTube.
+For a deeper understanding of each concept and theoretical background, check out the full lecture series [here](https://www.youtube.com/watch?v=687zEGODmHA&list=PLzWRmD0Vi2KVsrCqA4VnztE4t71KnTnP5&index=12) on YouTube. on YouTube.